Krabathor

-Krabathor, also spelled Krabator on their early demos, is a Czech death metal band from Uherské Hradiště, founded by vocalist and guitarist Petr "Christopher" Kryštof in 1984.
-The band also includes bassist/vocalist Bronislav "Bruno" Kovařík and drummer Peter "Pegas" Hlaváč.
+Krabathor, spelled Krabator on their early demos, is a Czech death metal band from Uherské Hradiště, founded by vocalist and guitarist Petr "Christopher" Kryštof in 1984.
+The band includes bassist/vocalist Bronislav "Bruno" Kovařík and drummer Peter "Pegas" Hlaváč.

 History

-Krabathor, whose name is inspired by Krabat, the main character in the Sorbian fairy tale The Satanic Mill, was formed in 1984.
-In 1988, they released their first rehearsal demo, Breath of Death, which was soon followed by two more, Total Destruction and Brutal Death, all under the name Krabator.
-In 1991, the studio demo Pocity detronizace was recorded, resulting in a deal for two albums with Monitor Records.
-The band's first studio album was released in 1992, under the title Only Our Death Is Welcome..., and was followed by Cool Mortification a year later.
-A record deal followed with Morbid Records, and the album Lies came out in 1995, supported by the band's first European tour, with Impaled Nazarene.
-In 1996, they played at the No Mercy Festival.
+Krabathor, whose name comes from Krabat, the main character in the Sorbian fairy tale The Satanic Mill, was formed in 1984.
+In 1988, they released their first rehearsal demo, Breath of Death, followed by Total Destruction and Brutal Death, all as Krabator.
+In 1991, the studio demo Pocity detronizace was recorded, resulting in a two-album deal with Monitor Records.
+The band's first studio album, Only Our Death Is Welcome..., was released in 1992 and followed by Cool Mortification a year later.
+After singing a record deal with Morbid Records, the band issued the album Lies in 1995, supported by their first European tour, with Impaled Nazarene.